scepman/scepman-docs/docs/scepman-configuration/optional/application-settings.md

 iOS and macOS devices do not support the configuration via Intune and you need to configure this setting.
 {% endhint %}

+## AppConfig:IntuneValidation:WaitForSuccessNotificationResponse

+{% hint style="info" %}
+Applicable to version 1.6 (currently internal) and above
+{% endhint %}

+**Value:** _true_ or _false_

+**Description:** After a certificate was successfully issued, SCEPman sends a notification about the certificate to Intune.
+Microsoft recommends to wait for the response in its specification.
+However, some instances show long delays resulting in timeouts occasionally.
+Therefore **True** is the default.

+Setting this to **False** makes SCEPman return the issued certificate before Intune answers to the notification.
+This is against the letters of the specification, but increases performance and avoids timeouts in instances where this issue arises.

 ## AppConfig:DCValidation:Enabled

 {% hint style="info" %}